 Richard Salgado represents companies in high-stakes litigation.
 He is an experienced first-chair trial lawyer who has led more than a dozen jury trials and major arbitrations coast-to-coast and internationally.
 He has successfully represented clients in complex, bet-the-company disputes ranging from commercial litigation to tort, intellectual property, and regulatory matters with tens of millions and even billions of dollars at stake.

 Richard also has substantial appellate experience and has presented oral argument in more than two dozen cases before federal and state courts of appeal.
 His wins include several reversals of jury verdicts.
-Many of Richard's cases have been extensively covered by Law360, American Lawyer, and other publications.
-These victories include a landmark win in the Second Circuit against the Internal Revenue Service (IRS) that national commentators called "one of the most favorable privilege decisions in years" and reversals of jury verdicts in toxic tort, business tort, and intellectual property cases.

 The following represents experience acquired prior to rejoining Jones Day.

 Won complete victory in international arbitration involving business torts and trade secret misappropriation, prevailing on all claims, defeating all counterclaims, and obtaining multimillion dollars damages award, attorney fees, and permanent injunction.

 Obtained favorable settlement on eve of trial resolving partnership and contract dispute, seeking more than US$500 million in alleged damages, on behalf of international mining company.